-In this issue of BGjournal, BGCI talks to Jennifer Cruse-Sanders, Vice President for science and conservation at the Atlanta Botanical Garden, and recently appointed Director of the State Botanical Garden of Georgia at the University of Georgia, USA.
-Jennifer was also the 2016 winner of the Marsh Award for International Plant Conservation. chose general or controversial subjects as a series topic (with the goal to address the science underlying the subject rather than the controversy).
+My objective in bringing science cafés to the garden was to attract new audiences and highlight the behind-the-scenes science and conservation that was an integral part of our programs.
+I often chose general or controversial subjects as a series topic (with the goal to address the science underlying the subject rather than the controversy).
 This has worked for subjects as diverse as climate change, evolution, art and science, and plants and human health.
 The garden provides a beautiful venue for science discussions and a ready way to connect collections with almost any scientific subject.
 With a little creativity we made science a sensory experience and helped the general public see how plants touch almost every aspect of their lives.